ETNOLIGA:

 Number of players, transfers

-Every team must include minimum 12 players.
+Every team must sign up minimum 12 players.
 In each team there must be at least 4 nationalities and 4 women or non binary people.
+At least two women or non-binary people must be on the field in each team at the same time.
+If this condition is not met, the team plays short-handed.

 Transfers can be done and new players can sign up before the start of the team’s last match in the round-robin phase.

-Any rule violations must be reported by the team captain to the referee during the match.
 Immediately after the game, the captain verifies the final score, goal scorers, disciplinary cards, and other relevant details.

 Game rules